AI-Assisted Legacy Migration: Lessons Learned

 1. Don't start with autonomous AI

 I know it's tempting.
-"Just let the AI handle it!"
+"Just let AI handle it!"

 Don't.
-You'll waste days fixing hallucinations that looked correct at first glance.
+You'll waste days fixing hallucinations that seemed correct at first glance.

 Start with tight supervision.
 Gradually loosen as you learn what AI succeeds at and where it fails.

-The evening I spent building the CLI paid for itself within a week.
+The evening I spent building the CLI paid for itself in a week.

-Custom tooling seems like overhead until you run your tenth feature migration and everything just works.
+Custom tooling seems like overhead until you launch your tenth feature migration and everything just works.

 3. Multiple models > Single model